On the Estimation of Latent Distances Using Graph Distances: Simple setting

 \section{Simple setting}

 In this section we focus on the simple, yet emblematic case of a neighborhood (ball) graph, that is, a setting where the link function is given by $\phi(d) = \IND{d \le r}$ for some $r > 0$.

+When the positions are drawn iid from some distribution, the result is what is called a random geometric graph \cite{penrose2003random}, but here we consider the positions to be deterministic.
+In particular, the setting is not random.

 We start with a performance bound for the graph distance method and then establish minimax lower bound.
 Similar results are available in \cite{bernstein2000graph, parthasarathy2017quest, chazal2013persistence}, among other places, and we only provide a proof for completeness, and also to pave the way to the more sophisticated \thmref{graph-distance-general}.